 Our Inorganic chemistry faculty members carry out experimental and computational research in a variety of topics that include photoinduced Jahn-Teller effects, electron transfer, metal-metal bonding, and homogeneous and heterogeneous catalysis.
-The department possesses state-of-the-art facilities for structural determination including a brand new CCD single-crystal X-ray diffractometer, multinuclear NMR spectrometers, and mass spectrometric facilities.
+The department possesses state-of-the-art facilities for structural determination including a new dual source Mo/Cu single crystal X-ray diffractometer, multinuclear NMR spectrometers, and mass spectrometric facilities.

 In addition, inorganic faculty members are active participants in Materials Chemistry research.

 - Dr. Thomas Cundari: Development and application of high-accuracy methods for modeling of transition metals.
 Application of theory to the rational design of metal-based catalysts, sensors, optics and materials.
 Chemistry of the copper- and zinc-triads.
 Multiple bonding involving the transition metals and heavier main group elements.

 - Dr. Shengqian Ma: Employing coordination-driven assembly to construct metal-organic frameworks (MOFs) with tailored functionalities and developing new methodologies to encapsulate functionalized species into the nanospace of MOFs for applications in small molecule activation, CO2 chemical transformation, and solid acid catalysts for heterogeneous catalysis as well as controlled drug delivery, bio-sensing, and therapeutics.

 - Dr. Mohammad Omary: Fundamental spectroscopic and structural studies of luminescent transition metal and lanthanide complexes.
 Molecular electronic devices.
 Metal-organic framework for adsorption of hydrogen and other gases.